Well-posedness for the classical Stefan problem and the zero surface tension limit: Introduction

 Local existence of classical solutions for the classical Stefan problem was shown by \textsc{Meirmanov} (see~\cite{Me} and references therein) and \textsc{Hanzawa}~\cite{Ha}.
 In the first approach, the author regularizes the problem by adding artificial viscosity to~(\ref{eq:neumann}) and fixes the moving domain by switching to so-called von Mises variables.
 The obtained solutions however, lose derivatives with respect to the assumed regularity on the initial data.
 Similarly, in~\cite{Ha} the author uses Nash-Moser iteration to obtain a local-in-time solution, however again with a significant derivative loss with respect to the initial data.
 A local existence result for the one-phase n-dimensional Stefan problem is proved in~\cite{FrSo}, where the required regularity class for the temperature function is $W^{2,1}_p$ with $p>n+2$.
 For the two-phase Stefan problem a local existence result is presented in~\cite{PrSaSi} in the framework of $L^p$ maximal regularity, where the corresponding functional spaces of Sobolev-type require $p>n+3$, where $n$ is the dimension of the ambient space.

-In a related work, local existence for the two-dimensional two-phase Muskat problem (with both different viscosities and different densities) was proved by \textsc{C\'ordoba, C\'ordoba \& Gancedo}~\cite{CoCoGa} and in three dimensions in~\cite{CoCoGa10}.
-Their methods rely on a formulation of the problem as a non-local evolution problem for the moving boundary only, whereby the corresponding Taylor sign condition is imposed.
-In a subsequent work~\cite{CoCoGaSt}, various global existence results were established.
-An overview can be found in~\cite{CaCoGa}.
+In related work, local and global existence for the one-phase and two-phase Muskat problems has been established in \cite{CoCoGa,CoCoGa10,CoCoGaSt,ChGrSh2016}.
+For the local and global well-posedness of the one-phase Hele-Shaw problem and optimal decay rates of the solutions, see \cite{ChCoSh2014} and the references therein.

-As to the Stefan problem with surface tension (also known as the Stefan problem with Gibbs-Thomson correction), global weak existence theory (without uniqueness) is developed in~\cite{AlWa,Lu,Roe}.
+As to the Stefan problem with surface tension (also known as the Stefan problem with Gibbs-Thomson correction), a global weak existence theory (without uniqueness) is given in~\cite{AlWa,Lu,Roe}.
 In \cite{FriRe} the authors consider the Stefan problem with small surface tension i.e. $\sigma\ll1$ whereby~(\ref{eq:dirichlet}) is replaced by $v=\sigma\kappa$.
 Local existence of classical solutions is studied in \cite{Ra}.
-In \cite{EsPrSi} the authors prove a local existence and uniqueness result for classical solutions under a smallness assumption on the initial datum close to flat hypersurfaces .
-Global existence close to flat hyper-surfaces is proved in~\cite{HaGu1} and close to stationary spheres for the two-phase problem in~\cite{Ha1}.
+In \cite{EsPrSi} the authors prove a local existence and uniqueness result for classical solutions under a smallness assumption on the initial datum close to flat hypersurfaces.
+Global existence close to flat hyper-surfaces is proved in~\cite{HaGu1} and close to stationary spheres for the two-phase problem in~\cite{Ha1} and later in~\cite{PrSiZa}.

 With the Gibbs-Thomson correction, problem~(\ref{eq:stefan}) can account for phenomena such as the phase nucleation, undercooling (superheating) and it is also used in modeling crystal growth~\cite{Vi}.
 It is a small-scale model as opposed to the macro-scale classical Stefan problem.
 In this sense, there is a fundamental importance in rigorously understanding the link between the two models.
 As explained in~\cite{Vi},~\cite{Vi96}, one can associate a free energy to the Stefan problem with surface tension defined by